-◘ Fig. G-70 Schematic arrangement of vegetation elevation levels in the mountains of central Afghanistan between Zaranj and Amu-Darya (adapted from Freitag 1970 and Breckle 2004, 2007).
+◘ Fig. G-70 Schematic arrangement of the elevationalbelts of vegetation in the mountains of C Afghanistan between Zaranj and Amu-Darya (adapted from Freitag 1970 and Breckle 2004, 2007).

-◘ Fig. G-71 Schematic arrangement of vegetation elevation levels in the mountains of eastern Afghanistan between Jalalabad and Amu-Darya (based on data from Freitag 1970 and Breckle 2004, 2007).
+◘ Fig. G-71 Schematic arrangement of the elevational belts of vegetation in the mountains of E Afghanistan between Jalalabad and Amu-Darya (based on data from Freitag 1970 and Breckle 2004, 2007).

-◘ Fig. G-72 Remains of the woody floras of Cercis griffithii near Topdarah in Charikar Province, Afghanistan, show that this formation must once have been very widespread (photo: M. Keusgen).
+◘ Fig. G-72 Remnants of the woody floras of Cercis griffithii near Topdarah in Charikar Province, Afghanistan, show that this formation must once have been very widespread (photo: M. Keusgen).